gkurts/git-training/handouts/0001-01-02-Introduction.md

 ## What this session will cover

-This training session aims to get you up and running with Git quickly, covering some of the core concepts behind git, the most common commands and their uses, some more advanced use cases and if time allows - examples of how easily Git can integrate with third party services to help manage your builds, testing and deployment.

 The agenda will be:

 - What is git
   - Distributed vs Central source control
-  - Snapshots of changes vs Detlas
+  - Snapshots of changes vs Deltas
-  - Explaining git states - working, staging and history
+  - Three states of git: History, Staging, Working
 - Git Command Basics
-  - Saving changes (init, status, add, commit, checkout)
+  - Saving changes (init, status, add, commit)
+  - Viewing history (log)
   - Undoing (reset, revert, checkout)
   - Collaboration (clone, push, pull, branch)
 - Git workflows and best practices